oladokedamilola/oladokedamilola/README.md

-# Hi, I'm Damilola Joshua Oladoke! 👋
+# Hi, I'm Damilola Oladoke! 👋

 I'm a **Computer Science student** with a passion for **backend web development** and a bit of **frontend magic**.
 I enjoy building robust, scalable web applications and exploring new technologies.